Doing Laundry with Kids

 Kids folding clothes from the dryer in laundry room.

-Now the clothes are coming off bodies and going into baskets as directed (and not onto the floor).
+Now, the clothes are coming off bodies and into baskets as directed (not onto the floor).
 This is good.
 But someone needs to run the machine.

-If you don't have older kids, you're stuck with the job.
+You're stuck with the job if you don't have older kids.
 If you only have older kids, everyone in the house could do his or their laundry.
 What a concept!

 The problem with this solution is that you'll have more small loads.
-The benefit of this solution is that you'll be teaching your kids responsibility while ditching some of your own.
+The benefit of this solution is that you'll teach your kids responsibility while ditching some of your own.
 (In a healthy way for your kids, of course.)

 14 Steps to Clean Clothes

-Here is my simple 14 step approach to doing laundry with kids and getting clothes clean.
+Here is my simple 14-step approach to doing laundry with kids.
 Share it with your kids.

 1. Treat spills fast.
 Immediately rinse or blot away spills on clothes to prevent stains from setting.
 (Dampen a clean white rag and dab at the stain.
 You'll see color transfer to the rag.
 That's how you'll know it's working.)
 Then wash the clothes as soon as you can.